Management Information System (MIS) for schools

 Category : Blog

 Now more than ever it’s vital that schools and trusts build initiatives into their strategy to support the wellbeing and mental health of the whole school.
+Whether this be to help reduce exam stress or as part of the school’s Covid recovery plan.

 To help you in shaping your school wellbeing programme, we’ve tracked down seven of the top school wellbeing initiatives you could consider for your school.